faraong/ebay-add-products/README.md

 # Ebay add products to cart

-To be able to search 2 products in Ebay and add it to the cart using Internet Explorer and Google Chrome
+To be able to search 2 products in Ebay and add it to the cart using Google Chrome and Mozilla FireFox

+## Test Environment

+* OS - MacOS 10.13.6
+* Chrome - Version 67
+* FireFox - Version 61.0.1

 ## Running Test